xkcm/arcade-breakout/README.md

 # arcade-breakout
-Clone of the iconic arcade game "Breakout" built in Python.
+Clone of the iconic arcade game "Breakout" built in Python with [pyxel library](https://github.com/kitao/pyxel).
 *Work in progress*